Cartilage Regeneration Benefits Athletes and Boomers

 Ground-breaking cartilage regeneration isn't exactly the Fountain of Youth.
 But for aging boomers and athletes with aching and injured ankle joints, it's close enough, making them feel almost new again.

-Foot and ankle surgeons are gathering this week at the Annual Scientific Conference of the American College of Foot and Ankle Surgeons (ACFAS) to study revolutionary advances in cartilage regeneration for foot and ankle injuries.
-According to Pennsylvania foot and ankle surgeon and conference presenter Stephen A. Brigido, DPM, FACFAS, presentations will review bioengineered scaffolding for reconstruction surgery, microfracture techniques and stem cell cartilage regeneration that are being used to create cartilage-like scaffolds where voids once existed.
+Foot and ankle surgeons are studying revolutionary advances in cartilage regeneration for foot and ankle injuries.
+According to Pennsylvania foot and ankle surgeon Stephen A. Brigido, DPM, FACFAS, these include bioengineered scaffolding for reconstruction surgery, microfracture techniques and stem cell cartilage regeneration.

 These are welcome discoveries.
 Ankle injuries among baby boomers are quite common because our joints degenerate with age.
 As joint strength fades, our bodies are more prone to injury.
 For athletes, overuse and injury contribute to cartilage damage, especially.
 "Whereas in the past, a loss of cartilage meant a loss of functionality, today's advances promote cartilage regeneration," explains conference presenter and Orlando-based surgeon Robert J. Duggan, DPM, FACFAS.
 New techniques use a bone-friendly scaffolding material, such as a sponge allograft, to hold the patient's own stem cells in place until new cartilage forms, assisting the body's natural healing process for torn ligaments and joints.